Charma-API/charma-widget/vanilla-project/README.md

    </script>
    ```

-   or use it in button click (or any event you need it)
+   or use it in button click (or any event you want)

    ```html
    <script type="module">